theaquamarine/windows-powershell-docs/docset/windows/addsadministration/grant-adauthenticationpolicysiloaccess.md

 ```

 ## DESCRIPTION
-The **Grant-ADAuthenticationPolicySiloAccess** cmdlet grants permission to an account to join an authentication policy silo in Active Directory® Domain Services.
+The **Grant-ADAuthenticationPolicySiloAccess** cmdlet grants permission to an account to join an authentication policy silo in Active Directory??
+Domain Services.

 ## EXAMPLES